dungmidside/blog/posts/first-post.md

 ---
 title: Tips for front-end to improve react performance
+des: des for post-1
 slug: post-1
 date: May 5th 2021
 ---
+Let talk about react

 Summer is almost here!
 It’s the perfect time to dust off those shorty shorts, drop some booze in the blender, and plan a trip to the great outdoors!
 And whether you’re looking to ogle a herd of buffalo around Old Faithful, or snap that perfect selfie at the South Rim, there is no summer tradition more time-honored than a trip to a national park.

 ![img](https://miro.medium.com/max/4032/1*hWhjR0nY9clgN9TnP17JEA.jpeg)